 Yes, inevitably when I was travelling by myself after staying in Oxford, there were times I got a little lonely.
 It wasn’t even when you’d think, like in my BnB or on the train.
 In fact, I savoured those moments and the times I could just relax with a book.
 No, I felt most lonely when I was in a museum or exploring something cool and would feel the urge to turn to my partner, my mum or my friends and say ‘hey, isn’t that amazing’.
 But then I’d remind myself to tell them later and eagerly upload a photo or send them a message as soon as I had decent wifi (or any, really).
 It didn’t weigh too heavily on me because I just told myself it wouldn’t be long until I’d see my favourite people again and to just get on with enjoying my marvellous trip.
 Which brings me to my next point…

-6. I don’t need anyone else to make me happy
+Solo travel tip 6: You don’t need anyone else to make you happy

 I’ve been single for a long time before finding my partner, so I kind of knew this already.
 But this was a massive challenge and fulfilling it made me finally believe that I can make my own happiness.
 I felt confident knowing I could get around a foreign country alone and that confidence fed into my happiness at achieving something that’s been my dream since I was a child.
 I’ve happily, contentedly dined solo in many places (including London) and still treated myself to some little luxuries, not content to wait for someone else to take me or experience them with me.
 Of course, I wish my partner could have been there – in some senses anyway.
 Because doing this trip solo showed me I’ve got what it takes to look after myself in this big, bad world.
 That’s something I don’t believe I could have realised travelling with someone else.